Hakim Ali Zardari

+He was also a landlord,a businessman and a personality associated with the film industry, both in Sindhi and in Urdu, having been a film distributor as well a film producer.

-Early life
+Early life and education

 He was born on 9 December 1930 in the village of Fatohal Zardari to Mohammad Hussain Zardari.
-His father's family were from the Zardari tribe of Baluchistan and was recruited by the British to be zamindars in Sindh.
+His father's family was from the Zardari tribe of Baluchistan and was recruited by the British to be zamindars in Sindh.
 His mother was originally from Iraq.
 He received his initial education from mosque school and completed his matriculation from DC High School in Nawabshah.

 Political career

 Zardari started his political career in 1965 when he was elected member of the Nawabshah District Council and later was elected as the Mayor of District Nawabshah.
 He supported Fatima Jinnah in the 1965 presidential elections against Ayub Khan.

 In 1970, he joined the Pakistan Peoples Party as a founding member.
 He also got elected head of the Zardari tribe in 1970.

 He was elected to the National Assembly of Pakistan in 1970, 1988, and 1993.
+During the first Benazir Bhutto ministry, he served as the chairman of the Public Accounts Committee, amid criticism of corruption and nepotism from the opposition party.
+In 1990, he was implicated in a scandal involving a luxury hotel and golf course project on a 287-acre forested area in Islamabad, marred by corruption and nepotism allegations.
+Valued between $15 million and $30 million, the land was allocated for just $930,000 to a company linked to a London residential address, raising concerns over its significant undervaluation.
+The controversy, intensified by a lawsuit from opposition leaders against him and Asif Ali Zardari, led to political turmoil and halted the project's completion.

 He was imprisoned during the tenures of Nawaz Sharif and Pervaiz Musharraf and was implicated with his son for the murder of Federal Secretary Alam Baloch.

 Business career and wealth

 He built cinema houses in Hyderabad and Karachi and worked as a film distributor.
 He also produced a Sindhi film, Soorat.

-He had a house in Normandy, France which he was accused of buying for 724 million dollars by the National Accountability Bureau, which filed a reference against him for having assets beyond source of income and was sentenced for five years of rigorous imprisonment, a fine of 18.5 million rupees and disqualified him from holding any elected office for 10 years.
+He had a house in Normandy, France which he was accused of buying for 2.5 million dollars by the National Accountability Bureau, which filed a reference against him for having assets beyond source of income and was sentenced for five years of rigorous imprisonment, a fine of 18.5 million rupees and disqualified him from holding any elected office for 10 years.
 On health ground his house was declared as sub-jail.

 On 24 January 2007, Sindh High Court overturned his conviction made by the accountability bureau.

 He was also convicted in similar case in Lahore for making shady transactions with various organisations for establishing a tourist village at Rawalpindi National Park through Zardari Group.
 He was sentenced to 18 months in jail and asked to pay a fine of 20 million rupees but this was also overturned by Lahore High Court in 2002.